RosboneMako/MakoThump/README.md

 This will be a benefit to others who want to do unorthodox things like I do.

 In the PROCESSOR there will be a function called processBlock.
 Juce creates this for you automatically.
 This is where all of the audio magic happens.
 This function is called continuously as fast as possible to handle incoming/outgoing audio.
+You should normally only deal with small numbers of samples if the DAW is running properly.
 ```C++
 void MakoBiteAudioProcessor::processBlock (juce::AudioBuffer<float>& buffer, juce::MidiBuffer& midiMessages)
 ```